bakhshiali/bakhshiali.github.io/_pages/cv.md

 	<div class="divider div-transparent div-dot"></div>
 </div>

-Certificates (only the notable ones)
+Certificates (only the notable ones, refer to complete list of certifications in [LinkedIn](https://www.linkedin.com/in/ali-bakhshi-/))
 ======

 |  									|University\Institute  | Ref. |